 Tried and tested tips on how to be a more #presentmum

-So, from that day forth, we made a pact to try and become a more #presentmum, without letting the work slip.
-Drawing on our experience as yoga teachers and breath-workers and most importantly Mums, we shared and practiced new ways of living more in the moment.
-Over the last few months of practicing, a few of our new #presentmum ways, we've all noticed the kids are happier, and so are we.
-The emails still get read and replied, just without a little one slamming the laptop shut while typing mid-sentence.
-Here are our top 'tried and tested' 10 tips on learning, step by step, to stay more present with the kids.
+So, from that day forth, I made a pact to try and become a more #presentmum, without letting the work slip.
+Drawing on my experience as a yoga teacher and breath-worker and most importantly Mum, I've come up with practiced ways of living more in the moment.
+Over the last year of practicing tried and tested #presentmum ways, I've noticed the kids are happier, and so am I. The emails still get read and replied, just without a little one slamming the laptop shut while typing mid-sentence.
+Here are my top 'tried and tested' 10 tips on learning, step by step, to stay more present with the kids.
+For weekly breath exercises and other inspirations (and mishaps) please find me on Instagram @breathinghub

 1. BREATHE: Breathing together is the number one way you can guarantee you will feel totally present with your child.